Kelly Ivanoski (Class of 2018) is manager of the Nolen Greenhouses here at the New York Botanical Garden.

 Mobee Weinstein (Class of 1982) ) is currently Foreman of Gardeners at The New York Botanical Garden, horticulture instructor, and is a NOFA Accredited Organic Landscape Professional.
 She holds a BS degree in Plant Studies from Lehman College.

-Francisca Coelho (Class of 1981) was hired by The New York Botanical Garden upon graduation and is currently the Vivian & Edward Merrin Vice President for Glasshouses & Exhibitions.
+Francisca Coelho (Class of 1981) was hired by the New York Botanical Garden upon graduation and rose up to become the Vivian & Edward Merrin Vice President for Glasshouses & Exhibitions until she retired in 2017.

 Edmund D. Hollander (Class of 1979) is an award winning landscape architect, author, and lecturer whose firm, Edmund D. Hollander Landscape Architect Design P.C., produces landscapes of enduring beauty around the world.
 His latest book is The Private Oasis, The Landscape Architecture and Gardens of Edmund Hollander Design, by Phillip Langdon.